Skip to main content

 print(response.status_code) # 200 means success

 A DELETE request removes a resource completely.
-This is like a permanent substitution.

 response = requests.delete("https://tech-journeys.com/players/retired_player_id")